-The trophoblasts take up the most space in the human and mouse placenta and having an endocrine function, trophoblasts are the main site of nutrient, gas and waste exchange between the mother and the fetus.
+The trophoblasts take up the most space in the human and mouse placenta and aside from having an endocrine function, trophoblasts are the main site of nutrient, gas and waste exchange between the mother and the fetus.
 The syncytiotrophoblast and the extravillous cytotrophoblasts are in direct contact with the maternal blood.
 It is worthy to note that the syncytiotrophoblast is the main part of exchange since it is the outermost layer in the fetal villous tree.
-The survival of the human placenta and the fetus heavily rely on the trophoblast ability to invade the maternal myometrial spiral arteries.
-Failure to invade the myometrium jeopardizes the placental ability to successfully exchange nutrients and gases thus risking an early termination or unhealthy pregnancy (Silva & Serakides, 2016).
+The survival of the human placenta and the fetus heavily rely on the trophoblast’s ability to invade the maternal myometrial spiral arteries.
+Failure of the trophoblasts to invade the myometrium jeopardizes the placental ability to successfully exchange nutrients and gases thus risking an early termination or unhealthy pregnancy (Silva & Serakides, 2016).
 The ability to invade the maternal myometrium occurs during the first trimester and plays a role in determining pregnancy outcomes (Silva & Serakides, 2016).
 After the first trimester, the syncytiotrophoblast undergoes angiogenesis to allow for increased exchange of nutrients and gases coping with the increased fetal needs throughout gestation.
-The syncytiotrophoblast is also the outermost layer of the placenta facing the mother so its structural function makes it a barrier that protects the growing fetus(Watson & Cross, 2005). , the syncytiotrophoblast has an endocrine function. secrete the human chorionic gonadotropin (hCG), estrogens and progesterone, human placental lactogen, human placental growth hormone, insulin-like growth factor, and endothelial growth factor (Malassine et al., 2003).
+The syncytiotrophoblast is also the outermost layer of the placenta facing the mother so its structural function makes it a barrier that protects the growing fetus from the maternal immune system (Watson & Cross, 2005).
+In addition, the syncytiotrophoblast has an endocrine function.
+These cells secrete the human chorionic gonadotropin (hCG), estrogens and progesterone, human placental lactogen, human placental growth hormone, insulin-like growth factor, and endothelial growth factor (Malassine et al., 2003).
 The placental endocrine function is thought to be sex-specific and thus the placenta has a distinct endocrine function depending on the sex of the embryo.
-In mice, placental survival does not depend on the deep trophoblastic invasion of the uterine wall, as the invasion is shallow reaching only the endometrium(Carter, 2007; Carter et al., 2015; Silva & Serakides, 2016).
+In mice, placental survival does not depend on the deep trophoblastic invasion of the uterine wall, as the invasion is shallow and does not reach the myometrium(Carter, 2007; Carter et al., 2015; Silva & Serakides, 2016).
 Considering that hCG is human specific, other placental endocrine functions vary between humans and mice.
-Mouse placenta has a unique set of lactogens that do not exist in humans (Schmidt et al., 2015).
+Mouse placenta also has a unique set of lactogens that do not exist in humans (Schmidt et al., 2015).
 Furthermore, trophoblastic giant cells in the mouse placenta produce lactogen throughout gestation.
 The corpus luteum maintains the production of progesterone throughout the mouse gestational period, whereas in humans, the corpus luteum endocrine function to maintain pregnancy is overtaken by the placenta, specifically the syncytiotrophoblast (Malassine et al., 2003).
-The definitive structure of the placenta in mice is determined almost halfway halfway through gestation, whereas in humans, placental structure is determined very early in pregnancy at around three weeks of gestation (Malassine et al., 2003).
+The definitive structure of the placenta in mice is determined almost midway through gestation, whereas in humans, placental structure is determined very early in pregnancy at around three weeks of gestation (Malassine et al., 2003).

 Placental differentiation and growth processes throughout gestation